-An increasingly constrained budget environment underscores the importance of managing federal agency budgets prudently, and developing strategies to address uncertainty in the federal budget process.
+Federal agencies must manage their budgets prudently and develop strategies to address uncertainty in the federal budget process.

-Congress passes laws that authorize agencies to spend federal dollars (“incur an obligation”).
-Various laws provide mandatory budget authority, while appropriations acts provide discretionary budget authority.
+Congress passes laws that authorize agencies to spend (“obligate”) federal dollars.
+This can take the form of mandatory or discretionary budget authority.

 Mandatory budget authority